How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Clean the Property to the Standard It Was Rented

-Most tenancy agreements include a clause requiring you to return the property in the same condition it was in when you moved in, minus normal wear and tear.
-That usually means a thorough clean rather than just a quick tidy.
+Most tenancy agreements require you to return the property in the same condition it was in when you moved in, minus normal wear and tear.
+That usually means a thorough clean, not just a quick tidy.

-If your tenancy agreement specifically mentions “professional cleaning,” that can mean the landlord expects a paid cleaning service rather than a DIY effort.
-Hiring a professional cleaner is often worth the cost because it is far cheaper than having the landlord arrange it themselves and deduct a higher fee.
+If your tenancy agreement mentions “professional cleaning,” that usually means the landlord expects a paid cleaning service rather than a DIY effort.
+Hiring a professional cleaner is often worth the cost — it is far cheaper than having the landlord arrange it themselves and deduct a higher fee.

 At a minimum, focus on: